 The monthly Interaction Meetings provide an informal meeting ground for the community of Nijmegen researchers working at the intersection of language and social interaction.
 The interdisciplinary meetings feature researchers from all across campus, with participants from the Centre for Language Studies, Donders Institute, and Max Planck Institute for Psycholinguistics.

-We use the interaction meetings for informal talks on ongoing work, and for journal club-type discussions of new papers, drafts from interaction meetings members, or classics.
+We use the interaction meetings for informal talks on ongoing work, and for journal club-type discussions of classics, new papers, and drafts from interaction meetings members.

 |17 Dec 2020||Draft Discussion||Draft: Timing in conversation is dynamically adjusted turn by turn (Pouw & Holler)||Mark Dingemanse|